 Whether you're a small business, community group or an established corporation, you can can give back to community in a meaningful way by partnering with SCARF.
 Various options and packages are available.

 SCARF events are an opportunity get to involved in SCARF and contribute to our community.
-We hold regular and on-off events open to the general public, including our monthly Trivia night at the Little Prince bar, Refugee Week celebrations and the Hand in Hand (Art4Refugees) Art exhibition.
+We hold regular events open to the general public, including our monthly trivia night at the Little Prince and other events such as Refugee Week celebrations and the Hand in Hand art exhibition.

 Behind the headlines about refugees is a human story.
-The SCARF Community Education team delivers tailored presentations to schools, workplaces and local groups to help you understand the refugee experience.
+The SCARF Diversity and Inclusion team delivers tailored presentations to schools, workplaces and local groups to help you understand the refugee experience.
 First-hand accounts make these presentations uniquely compelling and powerful.

 Join our community!
 Subscribe to our newsletter to hear about SCARF events, stories and ways to be involved.